 - 2 ripe large bananas

-- 3-4 tbsp hemp oil/coconut oil (if you don't have any of these, just use the oil from the almond/peanut butter)
+- 3-4 tablespoon hemp oil/coconut oil, (if you don't have any of these, just use the oil from the almond/peanut butter)

 - Mix all the ingredients above in a food processor, then blend until smooth.